7Block Labs

 • 51% attacks

-• Phishing and social engineering
+• Phishing and social engineering tactics

-• Supply chain attacks on node infrastructure
+• Supply chain attacks targeting node infrastructure

 Core Components of a Blockchain Security Runbook

-• Containment & Mitigation: Isolating affected components
+• Containment & Mitigation: Time to isolate those affected components to prevent any further issues.

 Designing a Blockchain-Specific Incident Response Runbook